Turkish Citizenship by Investment

 - Not included

-Spouse and dependent children under 18 included on the same application.
-Adult children and parents are not eligible as dependants under the standard CBI route.
-Turkey's CBI program does not have extended family inclusion options comparable to Caribbean programs.
-Additional family members would need to apply separately through other immigration routes.
+Spouse and dependent children under 18 are included in the same application at no additional investment threshold.
+Children over 18, parents, and other relatives are not eligible as dependants under the CBI route and must pursue separate immigration pathways.
+Turkey's program does not offer the extended family inclusion options seen in Caribbean CBI programs.

 Travel Benefits